 Are you interested in planning the details for the gathering?
 For example, food committee, leading a JOY activity, other?

-Email Noel: VP@hvuuc.org
+Email Noel: VP@hvuuc.org with any questions.

 Register here: http://www.tinyurl.com/hvuucwomen